apache/cordova-cli/doc/readme.md

 - Amazon-fireos (use Android platform instead)
 - WP8 (use Windows platform instead)
 - Windows 8.0 (use older versions of cordova)
+- Firefox OS (use older versions of cordova)

 ###Examples